ZephyrL/DFAO-unity/readme.md

 In general, this method works better with static scene and limited number of moveable objects.

-There are some slides with videos for this project [here](https://drive.google.com/file/d/10ICPY05gsmkJ11PfgKT2xEUlrhfY8__h/view?usp=sharing), originally it was not in English and was converted by google translate, please check it you'd like to, you're also welcome to ask any questions via Issues.
+There are some slides with videos for this project [here](https://drive.google.com/file/d/10ICPY05gsmkJ11PfgKT2xEUlrhfY8__h/view?usp=sharing), noting the presentation was in Chinese and then converted into English, feel free to download at your needs.

+Discussions are also very welcome, for any thoughts or questions, please post in issues.

 ![screenshot](screencaps/screenshot2.png)